 Motorhome fridges look after themselves but there are a few simple things you can keep in mind to operate them more efficiently.

-1. Pre-cool your fridge overnight before heading off on a trip.
+- Pre-cool your fridge overnight before heading off on a trip.

 Instead of loading your food and drinks into a warm fridge, put them in once the fridge is cool.
-An RV fridge works hardest when cooling food and drink from room temperature, so give your fridge a helping hand by letting it get cold first.
+An RV fridge works hardest when cooling food and drink from room temperature, so give your fridge a helping hand by letting it get cold first. - Pre-chill your food and drink.

 Your fridge will also work more efficiently if you put chilled items in it, rather than those that are at room temperature.
 Buy your drinks from the supermarket chiller as opposed to off the shelf.
 You’ll reduce the load on your fridge and ensure it operates most efficiently while travelling.
-Most importantly, you’ll be more confident that your beer or wine will be cold on the first night of your road trip!
+Most importantly, you’ll be more confident that your beer or wine will be cold on the first night of your road trip! - Empty and clean your fridge regularly.

 To keep your fridge smelling fresh and operating at its best, give it a regular clean out.
 Check the operating manual for instructions.
 If you can’t find it, a solution of mild detergent and warm water applied with a soft cloth is fine.
 Don’t forget the fridge seals.
-If access to the rear of your fridge is possible, then cleaning dust and dirt off any cooling fins will aid its operation.
+If access to the rear of your fridge is possible, then cleaning dust and dirt off any cooling fins will aid its operation. - Defrost your fridge regularly.

 Some fridge models have an auto defrost feature but if yours doesn’t, you’ll need to ensure the frost layer doesn't build up beyond 3mm thick.
 If it does build up, it’s time to turn your fridge off, clear out the contents, and defrost it.
-Frost build up reduces airflow within your fridge, making it less efficient.
+Frost build up reduces airflow within your fridge, making it less efficient. - Fridge seals (and door locks) need to be checked occasionally for air leaks.

 Cold air on a warm hand is often a clue.
 Otherwise, a simple nighttime test is to put a bright torch in the fridge and close the door.
 If you can’t see the light, you’re all good.
-If you can, it’s time to closely inspect door locks and seals.
+If you can, it’s time to closely inspect door locks and seals. - Give your fridge a deep clean prior to storage.

 Before putting your RV into storage or closing it up for the winter, give it a deep clean.
 Then leave the door ajar so air circulates inside when it’s not in use.
 This will prevent the buildup of mould and other nasties and prevent unpleasant smells.
 It’s a great idea to run your fridge once a month when it’s in storage so that everything remains oiled and lubricated.
-Motorhomes with absorption fridges should be stored as level as possible.
+Motorhomes with absorption fridges should be stored as level as possible. - Use an Anderson plug connection (for towables).

 An Anderson plug is a heavy-duty connector that creates a safe power connection between a caravan or camper and its tow vehicle.
 Use this connection to maintain a reliable supply between your caravan, camper trailer or fifth wheeler and its tow vehicle.
 This will reduce the issues of voltage drop between the tow vehicle and the trailer being supplied with 12V power.

-Your motorhome fridge runs on the 12V house battery while you're driving or enjoying a rest area.
+Fridge cooling tip Your motorhome fridge runs on the 12V house battery while you're driving or enjoying a rest area.
 If your fridge's temperature starts to creep up, turn on the LPG bottle and switch your fridge to gas mode.
+This is the most effective way to quickly reduce your fridge's temperature. |

-Fridge Types Supported in New Zealand
+Fridge types supported in New Zealand

 The most common compressor and absorption fridges available in New Zealand (Dometic and Thetford) have been well supported by local agents for many years.
 Dometic also supports Waeco portable compressor fridges.